 Oversees the execution of briefings and itineraries for donor and prospect visits for the Dean and Associate Dean and works in tandem with the Development Coordinator and the Sr. Special Events Coordinator

 Provides support for donor and prospect engagement.
 Drafts donor correspondence and assists in developing donor proposals and presentations.
 Helps research donors and prospects and assists in portfolio analysis.
 Regularly proofreads and edits confidential, sensitive information.
 Secures approval and signature before distributing when needed.

 Development Database Management, including gift processing for operating, program, capital gifts and private grants.
 Manages automated acknowledgments for various campaigns and drafts/edits personalized acknowledgements.
 Duties include the accurate entry of data for donor and prospect records, and the production of lists and reports.

 Produces a variety of reports and presentations using information from multiple sources to address a range of requests with general guidance from Associate Dean.
 Compiles and analyzes data when needed.
 Conducts independent research and creates original content.

-Provides a range of related services in support of projects for the Office of External Relations.
+Provides a range of related services in support of projects and project management for the Office of External Relations.

 Attends and provides support for Whiting School and institution-wide events.